unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ![Console tab with error](/assets/images/sdk/debugger-error-loc.png) *Error messages also provide a basic stack trace that allows you to find out the line of codes involved*

 In the event of unsuccessful tests, the debugger console would feature red accents and also feature an additional tab called `error`.
-In this tab, you would be able to see the error message raised due to the logic error as well as the exact line of code that cause our framework to raise this error.
+In this tab, you would be able to see the error message raised due to the logic error as well as the exact line of code that causes our framework to raise this error.
 In the event that the line of code was raised in a block other than the `execute:` block, we also provide a trace of the lines of code called that lead up to the final error.

 ## Sharing your connector
 After you've built and released a version of your connector, you'll be able to share it with other Workato users using your share link located in the "Settings" tab.
 When a user clicks on your share link, they'll be brought to an install page where they can view information about the latest released version of your connector including descriptions, source code and the actions and triggers present.